BluesparkLabs/spark/README.md

 },
 ```

-**3.** Spark has a command, `drupal:files`, to ensure the `files` folder exists with the right permissions, and that there's a `settings.php` file and a `settings.spark.php` which will have Spark-specific configuration, i.e. database connection etc. You may want to add this command to your `scripts` field in your `composer.json`, so that Composer executes it when packages are installed or updated:
+**3.** Spark has a command, `drupal:files`, to ensure the `files` folder exists with the right permissions, and that there's a `settings.php` file and a `settings.spark.php` which currently holds Spark's Docker-specific configuration, i.e. database connection etc. You may want to add this command to your `scripts` field in your `composer.json`, so that Composer executes it when packages are installed or updated:

 ```javascript
 "scripts": {